pygame/pygame/docs/reST/ref/freetype.rst

       are used.
 Setting ``False`` disables the loading of any bitmap strike.
       Setting ``True``, the default value, allows bitmap strikes for an unrotated render when no style other than :attr:`wide` or :attr:`underline` is set.
-This property has no effect on bitmap files.
+This property has no effect on bitmap fonts.

       See also :attr:`fixed_sizes` and :meth:`get_sizes`.